codepulsar-com/nils/docs/index.md

 * `includeTag(String)`: Set the tag used for including other keys.
 The default is `@include`.

+## Class name resolving

+The `NLS` interface provides two methods using a `Class` as prefix for a translation key:

+* `get(Class<?> key, String subKey)`
+* `get(Class<?> key, String subKey, Object... args)`

+The default behaviour is to use the simple name of a class.
+Therefore xyz.dummy.DummyClass will be `DummyClass` and a call of `nls.get(DummyClass.class, "test")` would be the translation key `DummyClass.test`.

+How a class name is resolved is configurable in the NilsConfig using the method `nilsConfig.classPrefixResolver(ClassPrefixResolver)` by setting a ClassPrefixResolver implementation.

+The _NILS_ provides two implementations:

+* `ClassPrefixResolver.SIMPLE_CLASSNAME` : Using the simple name of a class (the default).
+* `ClassPrefixResolver.FQN_CLASSNAME` : Using the full qualified name of a class (xyz.dummy.DummyClass will be `xyz.dummy.DummyClass`).

+But own resolver could be implemented and used.

 ## Caveats / hacks

 ### NILS and Java's module-info.java